 Allow the finish to dry for 30 days before waxing.

-Please contact us with any comments you have or any additional tips that worked for you!
+Please contact us with any comments, questions, or additional tips!